Valkyrae: 2015–2019: Early career, initial popularity, and joining 100 Thieves

+2020–2024: Move to YouTube

 On January 13, 2020, Hofstetter left Twitch for an exclusive streaming contract on YouTube.
 In her first three months on YouTube, she averaged around 1,500 concurrent viewers.
 Her stream then experienced significant growth and, in late 2020, regularly peaked at concurrent viewer counts exceeding 100,000.
-This was driven by her playing the online multiplayer social deduction game Among Us and collaborating with popular streamers like Disguised Toast, Sykkuno, Pokimane, PewDiePie and Cr1TiKaL, in addition to public figures like politician Alexandria Ocasio-Cortez, musician Lil Nas X and television personality Jimmy Fallon.
-Hofstetter became the fastest growing female streamer of 2020 and surpassed Pokimane as the year's most-viewed female streamer.
+This was driven by her playing the online multiplayer social deduction game Among Us and collaborating with popular streamers like Disguised Toast, Sykkuno, Pokimane, PewDiePie, and Cr1TiKaL, in addition to public figures like politician Alexandria Ocasio-Cortez, musician Lil Nas X, and television personality Jimmy Fallon.
+Hofstetter became the fastest-growing female streamer of 2020 and surpassed Pokimane as the year's most-viewed female streamer.
+In December 2020, she won Content Creator of the Year award at the 2020 Game Awards.

 On April 7, 2021, Hofstetter and CouRageJD joined the ownership group of 100 Thieves, alongside Dan Gilbert, Scooter Braun, Drake, and its founder, Nadeshot.
 As co-owners, they received equity in the company, which Forbes valued at $190 million at the time.
+In May 2021, she won Gaming Creator of the Year award at the 2021 Adweek Creator Visionary Awards.
+In December 2021, she won the Livestreamer award at the 11th Streamy Awards.

-Throughout 2021, she made appearances in music videos for "DayWalker" by Machine Gun Kelly featuring Corpse Husband, as well as "Build a Bitch" and "Inferno" by Bella Poarch.
-In September 2022, Hofstetter became an ambassador for the fitness apparel brand Gymshark.
-On March 11, 2023, Hofstetter co-hosted the second annual Streamer Awards alongside its creator, QTCinderella; the ceremony averaged 300,000 live concurrent viewers.
+In 2022, she was named to Forbes' 30 Under 30 list in the games category.
+In March 2022, she was nominated for Best Variety Streamer at the 2022 Streamer Awards.
+In December 2022, she was nominated for Streamer of the Year and Variety Streamer at the 12th Streamy Awards.
+On March 11, 2023, she co-hosted the second annual Streamer Awards alongside the event's creator, QTCinderella; the ceremony averaged 425,000 live concurrent viewers.
+Later in August 2023, she was nominated for Streamer of the Year and Variety Streamer at the 13th Streamy Awards.

+In February 2024, she won The Sapphire Award at the third annual Streamer Awards.
+In May 2024, Hofstetter's streaming heavily involved playing a character on the modded Grand Theft Auto V roleplaying server NoPixel.
+Later that month, she was named among Gold House A100 honorees.
+In July 2024, she participated in the MrBeast video "50 YouTubers Fight for $1,000,000".
+In December 2024, she was nominated for The Sapphire Award at the fourth annual Streamer Awards.